tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

-{% docs experiment_name %}

-The name of the experiment as per implementation.
-More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

-{% enddocs %}

-{% docs experiment_variant %}

-Experiment group (control/candidate) to which the event belongs to.
-More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

-{% enddocs %}

-{% docs context_key %}

-The value passed in `key` section of the `experiment` context json.
-[More information on Snowplow contexts](https://docs.snowplow.io/docs/understanding-your-pipeline/canonical-event/#contexts).
-More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

-{% enddocs %}

-{% docs experiment_migration_keys %}

-This column may contain a list of migration keys.

-{% enddocs %}

 {% docs gs_first_value_date %}

 Date when the account reached 10% of license utiliztion.
 The goal is to reach this within 30 days.